 James FERGUSON: Died March, 1914 at Beulah.
 Scottish born James was one of the early settlers at Beulah and was known around the town as “The Laird”.
 He was one of the first representatives of the newly formed Karkarooc Shire in 1896.
 In 1908, he travelled to England and visited the place of his birth in Scotland.

 Dugald MAIN: Died March 9, 1916 at Ballarat.
 Dugald arrived in Geelong aboard the Star of the East in 1854 and then settled in Ballarat.
 He was a builder by trade and sat on the committee of the Ballarat Orphan Asylum.

 Alexander McKAY: March, 1919 at Carlton.
 Alexander, formerly of Mortlake, was a Scot through and through and was a keen participant in Highland games throughout the district.
 He was an excellent player of the pipes and excelled at the heavy lifting events of the games, such as the caber toss.

-Mrs A FREDERICKS: Died March, 1932 at Portland.
-Mrs Fredericks maiden name was Jones and she was born in Portland in 1859.
-She first married a Mr Jennings and they had two sons, before she married Alfred Fredericks.
+Mary Jane JONES: Died March,1932 at Portland.
+Mary Jane Jones was born in Portland in 1859.
+She first married a Mr Jennings and they had two sons before she married Alfred Fredericks.
 They had a further six children.

 Mrs John TRELOAR: Died March 20, 1939 at Portland.
 Mrs Treloar was an active member of the Myamyn community even up until months before her death at aged 90.
 She was born at South Portland and later married John Treloar at Myamyn where they lived out there lives.
 Mrs Treloar had a large family of 13, eight of whom were still living at the time of her death.